LumaPictures/pymel/docs/source/tutorial.rst

 ---------------------------------------

-All of the MEL functions in maya.cmds exist in pymel, with a few exceptions ( see `Module Namespaces`_ ).
+All of the MEL functions in maya.cmds exist in pymel, with a few exceptions ( see :doc:`modules` ).
 MEL functions that operate on nodes and/or attributes almost always fall into one or more of these categories:  creating, listing, querying/editing.
 As you begin shifting toward a more object-oriented approach, you will still retain the need for procedural programming.
 Use these guidelines for what aspects of PyMEL are best suited to object-oriented programming: